 \subsubsection{Experimental setup}

 For a fair comparison, we use the same base architecture to construct both the standard CNN and the sparse CNN in each experiment.
 The three models, one for each dataset experiment, are shown in Fig.~\ref{fig:models}.
-Each model consists of two convolution blocks (a convolutional layer followed by ReLU), uses average pooling for downsampling, then flattens to feed a two-layer multilayer perceptron (MLP) classifier.
-These models are compact (approx. 4k parameters), as is typical for low-latency FPGA applications.
-The only architectural difference between the standard and sparse models is that the sparse CNN computes on at most $N_{\text{active}}^{\text{max}}$ pixels.
+Each model consists of two convolutional blocks (a convolutional layer followed by ReLU), uses average pooling for downsampling, then flattens to feed a 2-layer multilayer perceptron (MLP) classifier.
+These models are compact (approx. 4k parameters), which is typical for low-latency FPGA applications.
+The only architectural difference between the standard and sparse models is that the sparse CNN uses sparse convolution to compute on at most $N_{\text{active}}^{\text{max}}$ pixels.
 For the sparse CNNs, we test $N_{\text{active}}^{\text{max}}\in\{8,12,16,20\}$, referred to as $\textit{sparse-\{tiny,small,medium,large\}}$.
-We compare accuracy and FPGA cost between the standard CNN and these sparse variants, training with our $\tt{SparsePixels}$ library using $\tt{QKeras}$ for quantization-aware training, evaluating two fixed total bit-widths: 8 and 16.
+We compare accuracy and FPGA cost between the standard CNN and these sparse variants, training with our $\tt{SparsePixels}$ library using $\tt{QKeras}$ as the QAT backend, evaluating two fixed total bit-widths: 8 and 16.

 For MNIST, we use the 70k examples split into 50k/10k/10k for train/val/test.
-Models are trained with batch size 128 for up to 200 epochs with early stopping, using Adam~\cite{kingma2017adam} with a learning rate of $10^{-3}$ to optimize categorical cross-entropy.
-For MicroBooNE dataset, we use 160k windows with balanced signal and background, split 70/10/20\% for train/val/test.
+Models are trained with batch size 128 for up to 200 epochs with early stopping, using Adam~\cite{kingma2014adam} with a learning rate of $10^{-3}$ to optimize categorical cross-entropy.
+For the MicroBooNE dataset, we use 160k windows with balanced signal and background, split 70/10/20\% for train/val/test.
 Training settings are the same as for MNIST except the loss is binary cross-entropy.
 For the LHC jet dataset, we use 300k jets split 70/10/20\% for train/val/test sets, with the same training settings as for MNIST.